This is a potential security issue, you are being redirected to https://csrc.nist.gov

 PEV is an easy-to-use tool with a GUI interface and a command-line version for incorporation into a tool chain.
 The rule specification and test generation process are summarized below.

-Tests are displayed and can be exported as comma separated value (.csv) files that are readable by other tools or any spreadsheet application.
+3. Tests are displayed and can be exported as comma separated value (.csv) files that are readable by other tools or any spreadsheet application.
+Simple shell scripts may be used to map the test values in .csv file to input for the SUT.